 (Offered during Period 1 only)

 (Offered during Period 5 only)

-Percussion Ensemble: An ensemble devoted to learning and performing music written for large percussion ensembles.
-No percussion experience or audition is necessary, although more complicated parts will be assigned to more experienced players.
+Percussion Ensemble (A & B): An ensemble devoted to learning and performing music written for large percussion ensembles.
+No percussion experience is necessary, although more complicated parts will be assigned to experienced players.
 The two ensembles are intended to be identical in terms of proficiency level and types of literature performed.
 The ensembles perform during the Friday evening recital.
 (Offered one period per day…Workshop A during Period 3; Workshop B during Period 4)

-Woodwind Choir: A performance ensemble open without audition to any and all woodwind instruments.
-The ensemble will rehearse and perform music written or arranged exclusively for large woodwind ensemble.
+Woodwind Choir: An ensemble devoted to learning and performing music written or arranged for large woodwind ensemble.
 Open without audition to all brass players.
-The ensemble performs as part of the Thursday evening Variety Show.
-(Offered during Period 3).
+The ensemble performs as part of the Thursday night Variety Show.
+(Offered during Period 3)